CeedElemRestriction

 - Parameters:

-num_points – [in] Number of points described in the offsets array
+offsetsarraynum_points – [in] Number of points described in the

 l_size – [in] The size of the L-vector.
 This vector may be larger than the elements and fields given by this restriction.

-copy_mode – [in] Copy mode for the offsets array, see CeedCopyMode
+offsetsarray, see CeedMemTypecopy_mode – [in] Copy mode for the

 - Returns: